 As long as floats are looked after carefully, they should have an infinite life, therefore the certificates of calibration do not have expiry dates.
 However, we recommend that floats are recalibrated after 2 years, and thereafter every 2-5 years dependent on usage.
 Only you will know how important it is to your organisation to have accurate traceable results.
 Follow the guidance as laid down in your Quality Manual if unsure.

 If a float has been dropped, or abraded, or might have suffered any other damage, it should be returned to us for recalibration.
 Please contact us for prices.

 Due to the variability of the ranges required, floats are manufactured and calibrated to order.
-Our target delivery period is within 30 working days of the confirmed order.
+Our target delivery period is within 8 weeks of the confirmed order.
 Floats are normally delivered by courier, and the journey time is usually 2 to 4 days, depending on the destination.
 Carriage is charged at cost.